Public Record Oct, 2002 National Intelligence estimate. 5 months before invading Iraq.

 ...Food testing mobile laboratories and mobile workshops have been seen, as well as large containers with seed processing equipment.
 No evidence of proscribed activities have so far been found.
 Iraq is expected to assist in the development of credible ways to conduct random checks of ground transportation."

 more to come... i want any of you to explain this away with out right wing talking points. i want to see the evidence.
 These excerpts are from official UN, NIE and White house documentation.
-They cannot be disputed honestly. only through spin or cherry picking without giving the whole picture including this evidence. you can find a line that says "saddam has wmd" but if the next line is "he wouldn't use it unless he were attacked" you're leaving out the most important part of the assessment. let's be honest now and assess this and come up with reasons that bush would overlook what was really said in the nie and totally ignore what hans blix was saying before he invaded iraq with the lives of potentially millions at stake.
+They cannot be disputed honestly. only through spin or cherry picking without giving the whole picture including this evidence. you can find a line that says "Saddam has wmd" but if the next line is "he wouldn't use it unless he were attacked" you're leaving out the most important part of the assessment. let's be honest now and assess this and come up with reasons that bush would edit out what was really said in the nine and totally ignore what Hans Blix was saying before he invaded Iraq with the lives of potentially millions at stake.